 (3) "School resource officer" means a peace officer who is appointed through a memorandum of understanding between a law enforcement agency and a school district to provide services to a school district or school as described in this section.

-(B)(1) A school resource officer who provides services to a school district or school on or after November 2, 2018, shall, except as described in division (B)(2) of this section, satisfy both of the following conditions:
+(B)(1) A school resource officer who provides services to a school district or school on or after the effective date of this section shall, except as described in division (B)(2) of this section, satisfy both of the following conditions:

 (a) Complete a basic training program approved by the Ohio peace officer training commission, as described in division (B)(1) of section 109.77 of the Revised Code;

 (b) Complete at least forty hours of school resource officer training within one year after appointment to provide those services through one of the following entities, as approved by the Ohio peace officer training commission:

 (i) The national association of school resource officers;

 (iii) A peace officer certified to conduct a course that satisfies the conditions set forth in division (B)(3) of this section.

 (2) A school resource officer who is appointed to provide services to a school district or school prior to the effective date of this section shall be exempt from compliance with the training requirements prescribed in division (B)(1)(b) of this section.

 (3) A certified training program provided by an entity described in division (B)(1)(b)(i) or (ii) of this section shall include instruction regarding skills, tactics, and strategies necessary to address the specific nature of all of the following: